mmbman/Katagiri/introduction-to-zen.md

 Topics covered here include fundamentals such as the meanings of the terms *zazen* (“sitting meditation”), *sanzen* (commonly translated as “the practice of Zen”), *shikantaza* (“just sitting”),  *sunyata* (or *kū*, “*emptiness*”), *shinjin datsuraku* (“dropping off body and mind”), and *zenki* (“the whole works”).

-Ironically, the most challenging talk for Westerners – and perhaps even for those in other branches of Buddhism – might be the talk titled “Introduction to Buddhism,” because it primarily concerns the meaning of the word *faith* in Buddhism.
+Ironically, the most challenging talk for Westerners, and perhaps even for those in other branches of Buddhism, might be the talk titled “Introduction to Buddhism ” – because it primarily concerns the meaning of the word *faith* in Buddhism.
 Challenging or not, *faith* comes up often in both Dogen and Katagiri’s teaching, so it’s important to understand what it means in the context of Zen. (“Faith” is probably most often translating the Sanskrit word *śraddhā*, and it does seem to be an accurate translation... if a frequently misunderstood one.)

 ---